 At our veterinary referral practice in Latham NY, our radiology department currently uses the following to obtain diagnostic images:

-When combined with the patient’s medical history, a physical examination and laboratory tests, imaging allows our radiologist, Dr. Kristina Wilson, to better localize the problem and reach a diagnosis.
-Sometimes, Dr. Wilson will also perform special procedures, such as an ultrasound-guided aspirate or a biopsy, to help determine why symptoms are occurring and diagnose the issue.
+When combined with the patient’s medical history, a physical examination, and laboratory tests; imaging allows our radiologist to better localize the problem and reach a diagnosis.
+Sometimes, the radiologist will also perform special procedures, such as an ultrasound-guided aspirate or a biopsy, to help determine why symptoms are occurring and diagnose the issue.

-Our veterinary radiologist is also available to consult with primary care veterinarians, located throughout New York’s greater Capital Region.
+Our veterinary radiologists are also available to consult with primary care veterinarians, located throughout New York’s greater Capital Region.
 Often, radiographs are taken at the patient’s primary care veterinary facility and in some cases, a veterinarian may request assistance in interpretation of the films.
-If a case is particularly complicated or the diagnosis is unclear, Dr. Wilson can provide her professional medical opinion.
-She may suggest additional radiographs, blood tests or imaging procedures that can be performed to help reach a diagnosis.
-In some cases, Dr. Wilson may recommend that the patient be referred to an additional specialist for more testing or procedures.
+If a case is particularly complicated or the diagnosis is unclear, we can provide our professional medical opinion and may suggest additional radiographs, blood tests, or imaging procedures that can be performed to help reach a diagnosis.
+In some cases we may recommend that the patient be referred to an additional specialist for more testing or procedures.

 If you’re a referring veterinarian seeking more information about the radiology services available for your patients at UVS, contact us today at (518) 783-3198.